hannaarnold99/coffee-order/README.md

-# coffee-order
+# Online Coffee Ordering

-## An online coffee ordering website, written with just HTML, CSS, and JavaScript.
+## HTML, CSS, and JavaScript

+#### A simple webpage where the user can add coffee items to their shopping cart and check out.